DDmit04/DiagramConstructor/README.md

 # Recomendation for better app work

-* You need licensed or cracked Visio (you can try run visioActivator.cmd with admin rights to get license)
+* You need licensed or cracked Visio (you can try run visioActivator.cmd in root of this repo with admin rights to get license)

 * Then simpler and cleaner the code you wrote, the easier it is to create a diagram.